 Members of the private sector serve on governance boards, collaborate with researchers, contribute funding to specific projects, and participate in technology transfer activities.
 Through its Office of Government Affairs, UCAR advocates for strong federal science budgets on behalf of the geosciences community.

-No research items from University Corporation for Atmospheric Research have been published yet.
+No articles from University Corporation for Atmospheric Research have been published yet.